-Strings are used for communication between humans and can contain any non-Unicode character.
-These are expressed as UTF-8 literal characters, or by a Unicode escape - reserved characters must be escaped.
+Strings are used for communication between humans and can contain other characters than ASCII.
+These are expressed by UTF-8 literal characters, or by a Unicode escape.
+Note that reserved characters must be escaped.

-'''

 string = /[^%]/; # All characters except %

-'''

 Note that UTF-8 is identical to ASCII for any character that can be represented by ASCII.